BaronKiko/LauncherHijack/HELP.md

 # Fire TV's
 **Installation**
-1. Natigate to this GitHub's downloads page (https://github.com/BaronKiko/LauncherHijack/releases) on your desktop/laptop and download the latest APK
+1. Navigate to this GitHub's downloads page (https://github.com/BaronKiko/LauncherHijack/releases) on your desktop/laptop and download the latest APK
 2. Install ADB on your desktop/laptop (Google will help you) and ensure a connection to your Fire TV.
 3. Install Launcher Hijack with this command
 `adb install <path to downloaded APK>`